psdhung/gym-schedule/README.md

 // TODO screenshot

-Users can also filter the gym schedule to only show events that they're interested in.
+Users can also filter the schedule to only show events that they're interested in.

 // TODO screenshot